MegC92/v2personal-training/README.md

 FemmeFit

-FemmeFit is a site that hopes to inspire women to feel confident starting their fitness journey in FemmeFit's all female gym and fitness centre.
+FemmeFit is a website that hopes to entice women to feel confident starting, or continuing, their fitness journey in FemmeFit's state-of-the-art all female gym and fitness centre.
 The site is targetted at women of all fitness abilities who are hoping to join a female only gym.
-FemmeFit will be helpful for women to learn about the services offered at FemmeFit gym.
+The FemmeFit website will be helpful for women to learn about the services offered at FemmeFit gym.

 [image of Responsivee Mockup]

-Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 Existing Features

 Navigation Bar

-Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+The navigation bar is present on all three webpages and includes links to Home, About, and Pricing.
+This navigation bar is identical across each webpage.
+The navigation bar allows users to navigate through each page without having to use the 'back' button.
-This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-Nav Bar

-The landing page image
+The Landing Section image

-The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-This section introduces the user to Love Running with an eye catching animation to grab their attention Landing Page
+The landing includes a photograph with a logo overlay to allow the user to become aware of FemmeFit logo This section introduces the user to FemmeFit with a sleek photo of women exercising at the premises.

-Club Ethos Section
+About Section

-The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
+The About section allows the user to understand more about the gym's ethos club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
 This user will see the value of signing up for the Love Running meetups.
 This should encourage the user to consider running as their form of exercise.
 Club Ethos

-Meetup Times section
+Pricing section

-This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+This section will allow the user to see the different types of payment plans available to them when wishing to attend the gym.
-This section will be updated as these times change to keep the user up to date.
-Meetup Times

 The Footer

-The footer section includes links to the relevant social media sites for Love Running.
+The footer section includes links to the relevant social media sites for FemmeFit.
 The links will open to a new tab to allow easy navigation for the user.
-The footer is valuable to the user as it encourages them to keep connected via social media Footer
+The footer is valuable to the user as it encourages them to keep connected via social media

-Gallery

-The gallery will provide the user with supporting images to see what the meet ups look like.
-This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
-Gallery

-The Sign Up Page

-This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
-Sign Up

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 Features Left to Implement
 A gallery of gym members participating in classes and attending the gym.
+A testimonials page with reviews from current and past members A page detailing classes on offer

 Testing
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.